Description

 - freedom to choose where to travel, reside, and work;

-- freedom to select a marriage partner and determine whether or how many children to have; and
+- freedom to select a marriage partner and protection from domestic violence; and

 - the existence of a legal framework to grant asylum or refugee status in accordance with international and regional conventions and system for refugee protection.